 Commissioner East stated that the bill had a hearing but hadn't been scheduled for a work session.
 It most likely won't pass out of committee this week.
-The original bill would have nullified the Commission's shed antler regulations and there were strong opinions due to the hard work that went into those.
-It affects a variety of statues and NRS, which would mean that those would need to be completely revamped.
+The original bill would have nullified the Commission's shed antler regulations and there was strong opinions due to the hard work that went in to those.
+It effects a variety of statutes and NRS, which would mean that those would need to be completely revamped.
 The original intent would allow for someone who found a dead head to make a furniture piece out of it that could be auctioned off at an NGO event to raise money for wildlife.

-Secretary Jenne stated that the Department had proposed amendments but hadn't seen that it had been scheduled for a hearing.
+Secretary Jenne stated that the Department had proposed amendments, but hadn't seen that it had been scheduled for a hearing.

-Administrator Knight explained the currentprocess for taking dead heads..
+Administrator Knight explained the current dead head process.